Kentucky Trivia ● Kentucky Tweets

 March 9, 1987, a Lexington jury found a 23 and 28-year-old, both female, guilty of murdering five people.
 Locals found the victims between 9 p.m. and 1 a.m. within five miles of each other.
 Originally, the 23-year-old received a death sentence; however, since 1991, she has served life without parole.

-March 9, 1992, Alliant Health System cut 275 jobs from its three Louisville-based hospitals to save $14 million.
-The corporation said they had two choices, cut jobs or raise prices.
-Time proved to show they did both.
+On March 9, 1992, Alliant Health System cut 275 jobs from its three Louisville-based hospitals to save $14 million.
+The corporation said it had two choices: cut jobs or raise prices.
+Time proved that they did both.

 March 9, 2001, Louisville native Greg Page fought Dale Crowe at Peel’s Palace in Erlanger for $1,500.
 Page appeared to be holding his own until the tenth round.
 Crowe said, “The timekeeper smacked the mat with his hand toward the end of the fight to indicate ten seconds remaining, and that’s when I went after Greg with one last flurry.”
 Crowe hit Page with a flush left to the chin and then pushed him back.
 Page fell against the ropes, slid down, and the referee counted to ten.

 March 9, 2007, about 150 people gathered at the Kentucky Horse Park to sing Happy Birthday to 32-year-old John Henry.
-The superstar would pass over in October.
-As a colt, he had a habit of tearing steel water and feed buckets off stall walls and stomping them flat.
+The superstar would pass in October.
+As a colt, he had a habit of tearing steel water, feeding buckets off stall walls, and stomping them flat.

 March 9, 2011, Governor S. Beshear announced his intentions to call a Special Session to deal with the state’s Medicaid budget shortfall, blaming Senate President David Williams for the impasse.

-March 9, 2016, Humana president and chief executive Bruce Broussard earned $10.3 million in 2015 in salary, stock awards, and additional compensation.
-This was a small boost from his 2014 $10.1 million salary.
+On March 9, 2016, Humana reported that president and chief executive Bruce Broussard earned $10.3 million in 2015, a slight boost from his 2014 salary of $10.1 million.
+There is no word if he donated to any Americans who went bankrupt after they got sick.

 March 9, 2017, Muhammad Ali’s son and 2nd wife told members of Congress to help end racial and religious profiling.
 The detainment of Muhammad Ali, Jr. and Khalilah Camacho-Ali coming back into the U.S. from Jamaica a month earlier sparked the conversation.

-March 9, 2021, Kentucky’s covid-19 positivity rate fell below 4% for the 1st time since September 2020.
-Meanwhile, Kentucky got excited about the $5 billion from the $1.9 trillion relief bill expected to pass within days.
+On March 9, 2021, Kentucky’s coronavirus positivity rate fell below 4% for the 1st time since September 2020.
+Meanwhile, the Commonwealth got excited about the $5 billion from the $1.9 trillion coronavirus relief package expected to pass within days.

-On March 9, 2022, Governor A. Beshear signed legislation that allowed student-athletes to make bank by letting businesses use their Name, Image, and Likeness (NIL).
-In 2021, A. Beshear became the 1st governor to sign an executive order to allow such compensation.
+On March 9, 2022, Governor A. Beshear signed legislation that allowed student-athletes to make money by letting businesses use their Name, Image, and Likeness (NIL).
+Last year, Andy became the 1st governor to sign an executive order allowing such compensation.